BakerSmithA/rocket_sim/README.md

 # Rocket Simulator
-Given a description of a rocket, the program simulates the thrust, acceleration, velocity, altitude, and air-resistance of the rocket as it flies directly upwards.
+Given a description of a rocket, the program simulates the mass, thrust, acceleration, velocity, altitude, and air-resistance of the rocket as it flies directly upwards.
 Below shows some example rockets.

 ### Single Stage
 <img src="images/single_stage.png" width=600/>